BobHasNoSoul/jellyfin-fanartbackground/README.md

 # jellyfin-fanartbackground
-A simple yet effective way to add a refreshing background on the jellyfin login page
+A simple yet effective way to add a refreshing background on the jellyfin login page it now auto reloads the background image after 10 seconds

 # Installation